Trusted Origins for iFrame embedding

 End users enrolling in an authenticator from the embedded End-User Dashboard > Settings are exited out of the iFrame.
 The enrollment happens outside the iFrame.

-If an embedding app has its own CSP, please modify it appropriately to allow the Okta org in its frame-src.
+If an embedding app has its own CSP, modify it appropriately to allow the Okta org in its frame-src directive.

 If the browser doesn’t support CSP, it defaults to x-frame-options.
-Please check the browser documentation to find out whether it supports CSP.
+Check the browser documentation to find out whether it supports CSP.